top of page

 A Flexible Research Security Framework Is Required

-Every research project, regardless of domain, must comply with fundamental security, privacy, ethical, and export control principles.
+1. Every research project, regardless of domain, must comply with fundamental security, privacy, ethical, and export control principles.

 5 Core Components for All Research Projects

-Cybersecurity — Protecting the confidentiality, integrity, and availability of research data and systems (aligned with SOC2 Type II, NIST SP 800-171, ISO 27001).
+1. Cybersecurity: Protecting the confidentiality, integrity, and availability of research data and systems (aligned with SOC2 Type II, NIST SP 800-171, ISO 27001).

-As this blog is being written, there are efforts underway in many jurisdictions that continue to evolve many of these components of the framework.
 A recent example is the EOSC, European Open Science Cloud FIDELIS initiative to identify Trusted Digital Repositories (TDRs) which has scheduled their first webinar for May 13th of this year.
-This is not unique and will certainly require researchers in the EU to fully consider the implications of their recommendations. |

-RSO Must Be Tailored to Accommodate Different Disciplines - The Need for Modular Flexibility
+RSO Must Be Tailored to Accommodate Different Disciplines

-Healthcare research must align with HIPAA, PHIPA, 21 CFR Part 11, and Good Clinical Practice guidelines.
+• Healthcare Research must align with HIPAA, PHIPA, 21 CFR Part 11, and Good Clinical Practice guidelines.

-Artificial Intelligence research raises questions of algorithmic fairness, bias, and transparency under frameworks like the OECD AI Principles.
+• Artificial Intelligence Research raises questions of algorithmic fairness, bias, and transparency under frameworks like the OECD AI Principles.

 Building the Modern Research Security Office

-A Research Security Officer leading the overall program.
+• A Research Security Officer leading the overall program.

-A Privacy Officer managing data protection and privacy impact assessments.
+• A Privacy Officer managing data protection and privacy impact assessments.

-A Research Ethics Advisor supporting compliance with ethics boards.
+• A Research Ethics Advisor supporting compliance with ethics boards.

-An Export Controls Specialist conducting due diligence on partnerships and technology.
+• An Export Controls Specialist conducting due diligence on partnerships and technology.

-A Cybersecurity Liaison working closely with institutional IT security teams.
+• A Cybersecurity Liaison working closely with institutional IT security teams.

-Discipline-Specific Pools of subject matter experts available for specialized projects.
+• Discipline-Specific Pools of subject matter experts available for specialized projects.

 Why This Approach Matters

-A flexible Research Security Office framework:
+A flexible Research Security Office framework will:

-Reduces risk — preventing data breaches, compliance violations, and reputational damage.
+• Reduce risk: Preventing data breaches, compliance violations, and reputational damage.

-Strengthens trust — reassuring private sector and government funders, partners, and the public that research is conducted ethically and securely.
+• Strengthen trust: Reassuring private sector and government funders, partners, and the public that research is conducted ethically and securely.

 Ultimately, protecting the integrity and security of research is not just a compliance exercise — it is an investment in the credibility, innovation, and global leadership of the research institution itself.

-The recent introduction of the NIST 800-171 standard in the US that went into effect on January 25th of this year is a good example of the need for the RSO to dynamically adapt to various jurisdictional regulatory requirements in the context of the anticipated collaboration for each research project. |
+The recent introduction of the NIST 800-171 standard in the US that went into effect on January 25th of this year is a good example of the need for the RSO to dynamically adapt to various jurisdictional regulatory requirements in the context of the anticipated collaboration for each research project.

 A Call to Action